Health and Safety Policy

 Induction training regarding health, safety, welfare and actions to be taken in the case of an accident, first aid, incident of fire will be covered on your first day with Us.

-- may be parked at Athena (never left at the front gate) when visiting Athena Herd;
+- may be parked at Athena Herd CIC (never left at the front gate) when visiting Athena Herd CIC;

-- on entering and leaving the main gate to Athena please ensure that no lose animals leave the premises and that the main gate is closed before opening the second gate down to Athena and vice versa;
+- on entering and leaving the main gate to Athena Herd CIC please ensure that no lose animals leave the premises and that the main gate is closed before opening the second gate down to Athena Herd CIC and vice versa;

-- whilst can be parked at Athena, it is acknowledged that machinery is operated and animals run free;
+- whilst can be parked at Athena Herd CIC, it is acknowledged that machinery is operated and animals run free;

 - must be driven slowly and with utmost care at all times and not exceed 10mph when onsite;

-- whilst can be parked at Athena during your visit, parking a vehicle at Athena Herd is entirely at your own risk and you need to be aware of people and animals at all times.
+- whilst can be parked at Athena Herd CIC during your visit, parking a vehicle at Athena Herd CIC is entirely at your own risk and you need to be aware of people and animals at all times.

-- are responsible for keeping themselves safe and for the protection of colleagues, clients, and any visitors to Athena Herd;
+- are responsible for keeping themselves safe and for the protection of colleagues, clients, and any visitors to Athena Herd CIC;

-- understand that they should (and should outline to clients and any visitors to Athena) always wear a safety hat to protect their head, hard-soled, fully enclosed shoes or boots and socks to protect feet and long trousers to protect legs while working around or interacting with horses at Athena Herd;
+- understand that they should (and should outline to clients and any visitors to Athena Herd CIC) always wear gloves to protect their hands, safety hat to protect their head, hard-soled, fully enclosed shoes or boots and socks to protect feet and long trousers to protect legs while working around or interacting with horses at Athena Herd CIC;

-- Surfaces are uneven at Athena Herd so care should be taken at all times that the appropriate footwear is worn and attention made when walking around at Athena Herd.
+- surfaces are uneven at Athena Herd CIC so care should be taken at all times that the appropriate footwear is worn and attention made when walking around at Athena Herd CIC.

-- should never be distracted with phones, music or any other distraction impairing vision and/or hearing when amongst the Athena herd so that hearing and/or vision is impaired not be under the influence of drugs and/or alcohol when present with the Athena herd.
+- should never be distracted with phones, music or any other distraction impairing vision and/or hearing when amongst the Athena Herd CIC herd of horses so that hearing and/or vision is impaired not be under the influence of drugs and/or alcohol when present with the Athena Herd CIC herd of horses.

-- the Athena herd routine is that of hay distribution, horse checks, feeds and poo picking throughout the day until into the evening.
+- the Athena Herd CIC herd of horses routine is that of hay distribution, horse checks, feeds and poo picking throughout the day until into the evening.
 Horses are brought in for routine checks and feeding.
-There may be times when other professionals may need to be present at Athena Herd and/or deliveries of for example hay and/or feed may occur;
+There may be times when other professionals may need to be present at Athena Herd CIC and/or deliveries of for example hay and/or feed may occur;

-- there is a no smoking/vaping policy at Athena Herd;
+- there is a no smoking/vaping policy at Athena Herd CIC;

 - all gates that are shut are to be kept shut;

-- Athena operates electric fencing on a mains system, please do not touch/tamper with any fencing without consulting Athena Herd;
+- Athena Herd CIC operates electric fencing on a mains system, please do not touch/tamper with any fencing without consulting Athena Herd CIC;

 - please make sure all lights are turned off after use;